[Minor revision–posted 6/12/19 (replaces 5/22/17 edition)]

 (2) Paper, cans, wire, flagging, and other refuse shall be collected and removed from university lands.

 (3) Gates shall be closed and fences may not be driven over or taken down.

 (4) No powder charges may be exploded within one-quarter mile of any water well except by specific written permission of the Associate Vice President for Operations or her/his representative.

-(5) The Managing Director of Procurement Services will be notified at least four business days in advance of the time that any charges are to be exploded.
+(5) The Chief Procurement Officer will be notified in writing at least four business days in advance of the time that any charges are to be exploded.

 (6) Vehicles will obey posted speed limits on campus and be driven at a reasonable rate of speed in agricultural areas, particularly around livestock.

 The permittee will be obligated to repair and/or compensate the university for damage to or destruction of property and to indemnify and hold the university harmless from any and all damages and liability caused in conducting explorations with geophysical instruments.
 The permittee will be required to purchase and maintain insurance covering all equipment/vehicles operated on the university land, workers' compensation insurance as required by state law, and liability insurance for all operations.
 All insurance shall be submitted to and approved by the Managing Director of Risk Management at least four days prior to any work taking place.